dstanecki/dstanecki.github.io/_posts/2025-06-22-bootstrapping-mariadb-in-k8s.markdown

 date:   2025-06-22 00:00:00 -0500
 categories: projects
 ---
 While replatforming my [zillow-housing-forecast](https://github.com/dstanecki/zillow-housing-forecast/){:target="_blank"} project to Kubernetes, I needed to find the most effective way to initialize my mariadb SQL database.
-When the app was just docker-compose, I had been mounting my CSV dataset and init script inside of a stock mariadb container.
+I preferred to mount the files as volumes rather than bake it into the container because I wanted to have the flexibility to edit my files without rebuilding a container.
+This is the approach I used when the app was just docker-compose.
 However, accomplishing the same in Kubernetes posed some unique challenges, especially because I needed to combine a small SQL script with a large dataset and inject both into a MariaDB pod on startup.<!--break-->

 #### **Overview**